A traumatic brain injury can change your life – or the life of a loved one – forever.

 If you cannot work, you will have no way to pay your emergency treatment bills or household expenses or to obtain the comprehensive medical care you need to recover.

 Recovering compensation can be daunting, especially if you’re fighting with the effects of TBI.
-For help, call on a traumatic brain injury lawyer in Birmingham.
+For help, call an experienced traumatic brain injury lawyer in Birmingham at (205) 407-6009.

 You don’t have to fight this battle alone.

 The Brain Injury Association of America defines TBI as an “alteration in brain function, or other evidence of brain pathology, caused by an external force.”

 TBI is a form of a neurological disorder that requires expert trauma care, highly specialized support services, and comprehensive disease management, potentially for the duration of the patient’s life.